Advertisement

 Donations don’t have to be huge.
 It can just mean buying a few extra items in your weekly shop or donating cash to help food banks buy the items they know locals really need.

-What can you donate to a food bank?
+What to donate to a food bank?

 Most food banks have clear guidance on what they put in a parcel, meaning deciding what to donate is simple.
 They tend to have lists on their website or social media pages with exactly what items they need – it’s important to keep to this list.
 They might be overwhelmed by donations of pasta, for example, but not have any tinned vegetables to give to guests.